h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 In the path dependent TreeSHAP, there is another column called `BiasTerm` that is added to the sum of the contributions to get the prediction :math:`h(x) = \text{BiasTerm} + \sum_{i=1}^d \phi_i`, in the baseline SHAP this `BiasTerm` is equal to :math:`h(x^{(b)})`.

+As the baseline SHAP can be memory intensive, the computation is optimized in order to parallelize over the bigger frame in order to decrease the communication cost.

 To get baseline SHAP, specify ``output_per_reference=True`` in the ``predict_contributions`` method.
 The result from ``predict_contributions`` method is enriched with ``RowIdx`` and ``BackgroundRowIdx`` columns so the contributions can be easily mapped to